Sp-ino/sp-ino/README.md

 ### Hi there 👋
 I'm Valerio and this is my GitHub profile 👾.
 I'm a curious guy, who loves learning new stuff, challenging himself and nerding about technical subjects.
-Recently I've become passionate about the open source paradigm and I'm now eager to contribute to the GitHub community.
+I'm also an open source enthusiast who's proud of being part of the GitHub community.

 ### About me
 - 🇮🇹  I'm from Italy